10Nates/discord-jail-plusplus/README.md

 > Requires admin permissions.
 Sets the role given to jailed users.
 Does not change the role for already jailed users.
 > Format: `-setjailrole [roleID]`

-### Ping bot
-> Responds "Hello!
-You can view my command with '-help'"

 <br>
 <br>